jbakse/webapp_starter/README.md

 2. New Project
 3. Select your organiztion, repo, branch
 4. Thoughtfully name the project
+   Your name will be the subdomain of the deployment.
 5. Set the install and build steps (if needed*)
 6. Set root directory (if needed*)
 7. Set the include and exclude files (if needed*)
 8. Set entrypoint
+9. Deploy Project

 Its not going to work yet!
+It might work a little.
+It might not work at all.
+It might even fail to deploy.

 You need to set the API key!

 1. Go to project settings.
 2. Add an evironment variable: `OPENAI_API_KEY=yourkey`
+   Make sure the variables name and value are EXACTLY correct!
+   Don't include an extra return or newline.

 *for a simple project/repo, you won't need to set these